 The issue of flooding has been in existence in the Lake Front area historically and has expanded to areas outside of the floodplains in the recent years.
-The 100 year storm occurs on an annual basis in most recent years straining the systems that were designed for the traditional 100 years storm.
+Flooding of the area designated as the 100-year floodplain on Southwick's FEMA Flood Insurance Rate Map (FIRM) occurs on an annual basis in recent years.
+This has been straining the systems that were designed for the traditional 100 years storm.
 It is our hope that the Commonwealth and the Federal Government will revise these outdated regulations.